 - REM – “restful sleep” stage.
 In REM sleep, or Rapid Eye Movement (REM) sleep, brain activity increases while the eyes remain closed but move rapidly from side-to-side and suppressed muscle activity.

 Natural Ways to Sleep Better

-Make your bedroom sleeping environment as optimized as you can, such as mattress, lighting, etc. One of the most natural ways to sleep is scents.
+Make your bedroom sleeping environment as optimized as you can, such as mattress, lighting, etc. One of the most natural ways to relax is scents.
 Here are the best scents that can help relaxation and promote sleep: